-“Like no place on earth.”
-The H.R.
-MacMillan Space Centre is where people can become educated on astronomy through live demonstrations, exhibitions, and shows.
-Inside, there’s the Planetarium Star Theatre, Groundstation Canada Theatre, Cosmic Courtyard Gallery and Exhibit Space, and GMS Observatory, which is home to a half-meter Cassegrain telescope, with which visitors can observe Vancouver’s skies.
+“Like no place on Earth.”
+The HR MacMillan Space Centre is where people can learn about astronomy through live demonstrations, exhibitions and shows.
+Inside, you will find the Planetarium Star Theatre, Groundstation Canada Theatre, Cosmic Courtyard Gallery and GMS Observatory, which is home to a half-meter Cassegrain telescope, with which visitors can observe Vancouver’s skies.

-“Since 1966, the community has entrusted the BC Sports Hall of Fame with the responsibility to collect, preserve, study and interpret materials that relate to British Columbia’s rich sport history.”
-BC Sports Hall of Fame sits within BC Place in Vancouver and educates the public on British Columbia residents and their outstanding achievement in sports.
-Each year, a few select individuals are inducted into the BC Sports Hall of Fame too.
+Founded in 1966, the BC Sports Hall of Fame houses a wealth of materials that shed light on and celebrate the rich history of British Columbia’s sporting world.
+The museum sits within BC Place in Vancouver and educates the public on British Columbia residents and their exceptional achievement in sports.
+Each year, a few select individuals are inducted into the BC Sports Hall of Fame.

-Science World “features hundreds of interactive exhibits in five galleries.”
-It’s run by a non-profit organization, which aims to inspire future science and technology leadership in British Columbia.
+The non-profit Science World is home to many galleries brimming with hands-on experiences and aims to encourage future leadership in science and technology throughout British Columbia.
 Science World is one of Vancouver’s most impressive buildings, but it’s just as unique inside.
-It’s home to the OMNIMAX® Theatre, local science-inspired art displays, the BodyWorks gallery, Eureka! and its hands-on exhibits, and the Ken Spencer Science Park.
+It’s home to the OMNIMAX Theatre, local science-inspired art displays, the Eureka!
+Gallery and the Ken Spencer Science Park, to name a few.

-Located in the Greater Vancouver Area, Burnaby Village Museum is a historic open-air museum spread out over 10 acres.
-It represents a typical 1920s community, with a blacksmith, general store, ice cream parlor, and print shop.
-People are dressed in period costumes and give demonstrations throughout the village.
-There’s also a CW Parker Carousel from 1912 and the restored Interurban Tram #1223.
+Located in the Greater Vancouver Area, the seasonal Burnaby Village Museum is a 10-acre (4ha) open-air museum.
+It represents a typical 1920s community, complete with a blacksmith, general store, ice-cream parlor and print shop.
+The museum’s townsfolk dress in period costumes and give demonstrations throughout the village, which also includes a CW Parker Carousel from 1912 and the restored Interurban Tram #1223.
 Children will love the Adventure Guide, which is available at the gates.

-Beaty Biodiversity Museum is also located at the University of British Columbia and is Vancouver’s only natural history museum.
-There are over 500 interactive exhibits and displays, which include more than two million specimens.
-Its crowning jewel is its 26-meter-long (85 feet) blue whale skeleton, which is the largest display of its kind in Canada.
-There’s also a permanent Timeline Exhibit, where you can “walk along 4.54 billion years of history.”
+The Beaty Biodiversity Museum is also located at the University of British Columbia and is Vancouver’s only natural history museum.
+There are over 500 interactive exhibits and displays, which include more than 2 million specimens.
+The museum’s crowning jewel is its 85ft (26m) blue whale skeleton, which is the largest display of its kind in Canada.
+Many rotating and permanent exhibitions are also on display, including Earth Timeline, where you can “walk along 4.54 billion years of history.”